 Abigail Adams IntroductionAny discussion of important American Revolutionary War Women would be incomplete without information on Abigail Adams; who was the wife of John Adams the second president of the United States of America and a founding father.
 As you will see in the list of facts below she was much more than just the wife of a famous man.
 She contributed directly and in many important ways to the American colonists fight for independence from Great Britain; which even included producing ammunition for the troops.
 Kids and adults alike should find the list of facts below interesting and educational.
+This short description provides information on who Abigail Adams was, why she is famous, and where she was born.

 Click here for a great selection of Amazon.com books about Abigail Adams.